-- i. the arrangement or compromise is proposed for the purpose of, or in connection with, a scheme for the reconstruction of one or more OFCs; and - ii. the property or undertaking of any OFC concerned in the scheme is to be transferred to another OFC.
+- iii. the arrangement or compromise is proposed for the purpose of, or in connection with, a scheme for the reconstruction of one or more OFCs; and - iv. the property or undertaking of any OFC concerned in the scheme is to be transferred to another OFC.

-22. Termination, cancellation of SFC-registration and winding-up of an OFC
+22. Termination, Cancellation of SFC-Registration and Winding-up of an OFC